ccbmeyer/ccbmeyer/README.md

 - 👋 Hi, I’m @ccbmeyer
 - 👀 I’m interested in Software Development using WAMP
 - 🌱 I’m currently learning Design Patterns
-- 💞️ I’m looking to collaborate on ....hmmm i dont think i know enough yet to collaborate on anything

 - 📫 How to reach me : ccbmeyer@gmail.com

 <!---